 "A sophisticated and beautifully written book.
 With it, Einbinder arguably becomes the leading literary scholar of medieval French Jews.
 What is unique about her contribution is that it easily transcends literary historical study per se.
 Her work embodies what is critical to the success of the new medievalism: Einbinder negotiates or, more precisely, ignores the conventional boundaries between discourses and the modern disciplines to which they gave rise."—Ross Brann, Cornell University

 "[Einbinder's] book is a pleasure to read, it provides a generous bibliography, introduces hardly known or unfamiliar literary works, and provides intriguing analysis.
-No Place to Rest places Einbinder among the leading scholars of medieval French Jewish literature."—Medieval Review
+No Place to Rest places Einbinder among the leading scholars of medieval French Jewish literature."—The Medieval Review